guoxfr/guoxfr.github.io/index.md

 - EFFICACITY, building energy audit, 10 k€, 2015
 - ESIEE Innovation technologique, 3 k€, 2013

+## Expertises
+- Expert for ISET, Tunisia, ADIUT, (2023-)
+- Evaluation expert for the National Science Centre of Poland (2020)
+- Evaluation expert for EPSRC The Engineering and Physical Sciences Research Council of the UK, (2019, 2020)
+- Evaluation expert for ANR Agence Nationale de Recherche (2017)

 ## Referee and editorial services
 - Associate editor, "Research", a CAST & AAAS journal (IF=11, 2022), [link](https://spj.science.org/journal/research), 2023-